Our Complete Packing List For India: Everything You Need For An Epic First Trip.

 A book; or something to watch (as well as the world of India going by) on the train.

-It’s always recommended to talk with your doctor before travelling overseas.
-(We obviously can’t give qualified medical advice but can confidently tell you what we pack and recommend for India).
+We obviously can’t give qualified medical advice but can confidently tell you what we pack and recommend for India.

-Along with any specific medications at the time of travel; we carry some basic pain-killers and basic first aid items.
+Along with any specific medications at the time of travel; we carry some basic pain-killers and basic First Aid items.

 • Paracetamol